piclas-framework/piclas/doc/developerguide/080_guidelines.md

 \hypertarget{guidelines}{}

-# Development guidelines \label{chap:guidelines}
+# GitLab Workflow \label{chap:git_workflow}

-Code development is performed on the GitLab platform, with the protected `master` and `master.dev` branches.
-The actual development is performed on feature branches, which can be merged to `master.dev` following a merge request.
+Code development is performed on the [GitLab platform](https://gitlab.com/piclas/piclas), with the protected `master` and `master.dev` branches.
+The actual development is performed on feature branches, which can be merged to `master.dev` following a merge request and the completion of a merge request checklist.
 After a successful pass of the nightly and weekly regression test, the `master.dev` can be merged into the `master`.
 A merge of the `master.dev` to the `master` should be associated with a release tag, where the changes to previous version are summarized.

-In the following the envisioned development process, code style guidelines, the release & deploy procedure as well as other developer relevant issues are discussed.
+In the following the envisioned development process using issues and milestones, the release & deploy procedure as well as other developer relevant issues are discussed.

-## Development process
+## Issues & Milestones
 Issues are created for bugs, improvements, features, regression testing and documentation.
 The issues should be named with a few keywords.
 Try to avoid describing the complete issue already in the title.
 The issue can be assigned to a certain milestone (if appropriate).

 Milestones are created based on planned releases (e.g. Release 1.2.1) or as a grouping of multiple related issues (e.g. Documentation Version 1, Clean-up Emission Routines).
 A deadline can be given if applicable.
 The milestone should contain a short summary of the work performed (bullet-points) as its contents will be added to the description of the releases.
 Generally, merge requests should be associated with a milestone containing a release tag, while issues should be associated with the grouping milestones.